Cuscuta gronovii

-Cuscuta gronovii is a yellow vine that grows as a parasite off other plants.
+Cuscuta gronovii, scaldweed, is a yellow vine that grows as a parasite off other plants.
 It is a dicot.

 Description

 Cuscuta gronovii belongs to the family Convolvuaceae, including the morning glories, comprising about 200 species.
 It is a parasitic annual vine that infects host plants in a parasitic relationship.
 Its stems appear orange-yellow in color.
 The vine can grow up to a length of one meter or more, entangling itself around the host plant.
 Although it appears to be leafless, it has tiny, alternate, scale-like leaves.
 The vine produces white flowers with bell-shaped, five-lobed corollas, and sepals united at the base.
 The flowers are roughly 1/8 of an inch apart from one another.

 There are currently three known subspecies of Cuscuta gronovii: calyptrata, gronovii, and latiflora.

 Etymology

 Cuscuta gronovii was named in honor of botanist Jay Fredrik Gronon.
 The genus Cuscuta was named after the Arabic word for "dodders", and the word dodder originates from an Old English word meaning "todder".

 There are four widely used common names for this species: scaldweed, common dodder, swamp dodder, and love dodder.